Deborah Prothrow-Stith: Public health and violence prevention

 While working in Boston, Prothrow-Stith was one of the first to treat youth violence like a public health problem, focusing on teaching, prevention, and helping communities stay safe.

+Prothrow-Stith also shifted the national conversation regarding violence prevention policy issues.
+Through her support of data-driven approaches to violence prevention, she advocated for the collection of specific community level data concerning injury patterns among youth, family environments, and neighborhood resources in order to inform effective responses to violence.
+Her advocacy and research have promoted the investment of cities in programs such as mentoring, after school programs and conflict resolution training as core health intervention strategies.
+The evidence-based nature of her approach to public health has resulted in informed decisions regarding funding priorities within schools, local health departments and federal agencies since the 1990s and early 2000s, and is still influencing public health initiatives today.

 She developed the Violence Prevention Curriculum for Adolescents, a classroom curriculum first published in the late 1980s and field-tested in multiple sites.
 Her curriculum and publications helped establish school-based violence prevention as an area of practice and research.

 In 1995, she was chosen by the President to serve on the National Commission on Crime Control and Prevention.
 In 2025 she participated as a speaker in the Celebration of Women in Medicine and Science at the University of California, Riverside.

 Personal life

-Prothrow-Stith is married to Charles R. Stith, a Boston University professor and former U.S. Ambassador to Tanzania.
+Prothrow-Stith keeps her personal life largely private.
+Publicly. known information is Prothrow-Stith is married to Charles R. Stith, a Boston University professor and former U.S. Ambassador to Tanzania.
+The couple lived in Tanzania while he served as U.S. Ambassador from 1998 to 2001.
+They have a family together and reside in the United States.